 - A woman has symptoms such as abnormal vaginal bleeding after menopause or abnormal or lack of menstrual cycles

-- A woman is experiencing infertility; a series of estradiol measurements over the course of a woman’s menstrual cycle may be done to monitor follicle development prior to in vitro fertilization techniques (timed with a surge in estradiol).
+- A woman is experiencing infertility; a series of E2 measurements throughout a woman’s menstrual cycle may be done to monitor follicle development before in vitro fertilization techniques (timed with a surge in E2)

 - A woman is having symptoms of menopause, including hot flashes, night sweats, insomnia, and/or irregular or lack of menstrual periods

-- A menopausal woman is taking hormone replacement therapy; her health practitioner may periodically order estrone levels to monitor treatment.
+- A menopausal woman is taking hormone replacement therapy; her health practitioner may periodically order E1 levels to monitor treatment

-- During pregnancy, a healthcare practitioner may order serial estriol samples to look for a trend, whether there is a rise or fall in the estriol level over time.
+- During pregnancy, when a health care practitioner may order serial E3 samples to look for a trend, whether there is a rise or fall in the E3 level over time

-- Unconjugated estriol is often measured in the 15th to 20th week of gestation as part of the triple/quad screen.
+- Unconjugated E3 is often measured in the 15th to 20th week of gestation as part of the triple/quad screen

-Estradiol (E2) and/or estrone (E1) testing in boys and men may be ordered when:
+E2 and/or E1 testing in boys and men may be ordered when:

 - A boy has delayed puberty, characterized by delayed development of muscle mass, lack of deepening of the voice or growth of body hair, slow or delayed growth of testicles and penis